Route 30 closed in both directions in Salisbury Township after head-on crash Thursday afternoon

 Fire police were called to direct traffic around the crash, according to LCWC.

-Traffic is backed up in both directions on Route 30, near Hoover Road, according to 511pa.com.
+Traffic is closed in both directions on Route 30, from Gap Newport Pike (near the Wawa) to Slaymaker Hill Road, according to 511pa.com.

 This is a breaking news story and will be updated.